Zirl A. Palmer

-Zirl Augustus Palmer (1920–1982) was an African-American businessman and activist in Lexington, Kentucky.
+Zirl Augustus Palmer (December 11, 1919 – May 20, 1982) was an African-American businessman and activist in Lexington, Kentucky.
 He opened Palmer's Pharmacy in 1952 in an old building at Fifth and Race Street.
 He was involved in the city's desegregation and first Black board member of the University of Kentucky Board of Trustees.
 He and his family were the target of a Ku Klux Klan bombing in 1968.

-At the time of Palmer's move to Lexington, the city had an established group of Black professionals, among them were nine medical doctors, four dentists, and no pharmacists.
+At the time of Palmer's move to Lexington, the city had an established group of Black professionals, among them were nine medical doctors, four dentists, and two pharmacists.

 Due to segregation, soda fountains at the existing pharmacies were off limits to Blacks.
-Although Palmer first had difficulty in locating an ice cream company willing to do business, Dixie Ice Cream Co. agreed, and his soda fountain grew in popularity.
+Although Palmer first had difficulty in locating an ice cream company willing to do business, Dixie Ice Cream Co. agreed, and his soda fountain luncheonette grew in popularity.

+Palmer understood the need to draw customers into the store In addition to the soda fountain as profit margins from medications was low.
+He annually crafted a Palmer Pharmacy calendar with photographs of the local Black community which became very popular.

+Early life and education

+Zirl Augustus Palmer was born December 11, 1919, in Bluefield, West Virginia, to parents Rev. James Augustus Palmer and Lola Allen Palmer.
+Zirl was educated at Bluefield State College and Howard University, both among Historically Black Colleges and Universities.
+Since Blacks were barred from the West Virginia professional schools, he found an alternative at Xavier University of Louisiana College of Pharmacy in New Orleans.
+He sought the financial assistance from his home state, getting train fare and partial tuition paid.

+Career

 In 1961, Palmer constructed the mid-century modern building at 400 East Fifth at Chestnut to house his pharmacy, with two doctors, and a lawyer, opening Palmer's Pharmacy, Luncheonette, and Doctor's Office in 1961.
 The opening was reported in Jet Magazine in December 1961.
 It was a franchise of Rexall, the company's first Black owned store.
 He was actively engaged in mentoring neighborhood youth, employing them and referring them to other businesses.

-Born in Bluefield, West Virginia, he was educated at Bluefield State College and Howard University, both among Historically Black Colleges and Universities.
-Since Blacks were barred from the West Virginia professional schools, Palmer found an alternative at Xavier University of Louisiana College of Pharmacy in New Orleans.
-He sought the financial assistance from his home state, getting train fare and partial tuition paid.

-The son of James and Lola Allen Palmer, he was married to Marian Elspy Sidney of Cartersville, Georgia.
-Both Palmer and his wife were veterans of World War II.
+Palmer was instrumental in founding a student branch of the American Pharmaceutical Association at Xavier serving as the first president.
+He also was a writer for the student newspaper, the Xavier Herald.

 His civic involvement included the National Association for the Advancement of Colored People, the Chamber of Commerce, and Planned Parenthood.
 At his church, Main Street Baptist, he organized a health care program.
 Palmer was one of the first members of the Kentucky Commission on Human Rights which is charged with enforcement authority.
 An organizer of Community Action, he was the first Black member of the Optimist Club and Big Brothers.